eunseon02/DynOSAM/README.md

 > NOTE: there are some minor issues with the current dockerfile which will be fixed in-time.

 The general ROS2 build procedure holds as all relevant subfolders in DynoSAM are built as packages.

+More detailed instructions are fonud here: [Insallation instructions](./docs/media/INSTALL.md)

 # 2. Usage